nmalzieu/starky/README.md

 Here, we detail how to do just that.

-## Step 1: host a Postgres DB

-Starky needs a Postgres database to save information, so make sure to have the credentials for your database ready!

-## Step 2: create a Discord application
+## Step 1: create a Discord application

 To function, Starky needs a Discord client ID and a Discord bot token.
 Go to [https://discord.com/developers/applications](https://discord.com/developers/applications) and create a new application.
 You can give it a name, logo and description, but they don’t really matter, as if you host Starky yourself, it’s probably just to use it on your Discord server and only you will install this Discord app.